dudeperf3ct/dudeperf3ct.github.io/sensei/howard_marks.md

 Future is not ours to know but ut helps but it helps to know that being wrong is inevitable and normal; not some terrible tragedy; not some awful failing and reasoning;  not even bad luck.
 In most instances being wrong comes with a franchise of an activity whose outcome depends on an unknown future. ~ Peter  Bernstein

+Thankful heart is not only the greatest of all the virtues but it the parent of all the other virtues. ~ Marcus Cicero

+We all have a lot to be thankful for and if we are not thankful for it then we are stupid.

 Stories
 ===========================